Brine shrimp: Parthenogenesis

-Parthenogenesis is a natural form of reproduction in which growth and development of embryos occur without fertilisation.
-Thelytoky is a particular form of parthenogenesis in which the development of a female individual occurs from an unfertilised egg.
+Parthenogenesis is a natural form of reproduction in which growth and development of embryos occur without fertilization.
+Thelytoky is a particular form of parthenogenesis in which the development of a female individual occurs from an unfertilized egg.
 Automixis is a form of thelytoky, but there are different kinds of automixis.
 The kind of automixis relevant here is one in which two haploid products from the same meiosis combine to form a diploid zygote.

-Diploid Artemia parthenogenetica reproduce by automictic parthenogenesis with central fusion (see diagram) and low but nonzero recombination.
-Central fusion of two of the haploid products of meiosis (see diagram) tends to maintain heterozygosity in transmission of the genome from mother to offspring, and to minimise inbreeding depression.
+Diploid Artemia parthenogenetica reproduce by automatic parthenogenesis with central fusion (see diagram) and low but nonzero recombination.
+Central fusion of two of the haploid products of meiosis (see diagram) tends to maintain heterozygosity in transmission of the genome from mother to offspring, and to minimize inbreeding depression.
 Low crossover recombination during meiosis likely restrains the transition from heterozygosity to homozygosity over successive generations.

 Diet

 In their first stage of development, Artemia do not feed but consume their own energy reserves stored in the cyst.
 Wild brine shrimp eat microscopic planktonic algae.
 Cultured brine shrimp can also be fed particulate foods including yeast, wheat flour, soybean powder or egg yolk.